Send the link below via email or IMCopy

 According to the natural order hypothesis, learners acquire the grammatical morpheme -ing before the morpheme third person -s.

-For learners of English as a second language generally acquire the grammatical structure of yes-no questions before the grammatical structure of wh- questions.
+EFL learners generally acquire the grammatical structure of yes-no questions before the grammatical structure of wh- questions.

 Why it is important to know this theory?

-According to Krashen, learners acquire parts of language in a predictable order.
+According to Krashen, learners acquire the grammatical features of a language in a predictable order.

 COPULA (to be)